Irina Karamanos

-Irina Sabine Alice Karamanos Adrian (born 29 October 1989) is a Chilean social science professional.
-She was the domestic partner of Gabriel Boric, who was inaugurated as President of Chile on 11 March 2022.
-As a result, she assumed the roles of First Lady of Chile and Director of the Sociocultural Area of the Presidency.
-She holds a Bachelor's degree in Anthropology and Education Sciences from the University of Heidelberg.
+Irina Sabine Alice Karamanos Adrian (born 29 October 1989) is a Chilean anthropologist and political scientist who, as the then partner of President Gabriel Boric, served as first lady of Chile and sociocultural coordinator of the Presidency of the Republic between March and December 2022, when both positions were officially dissolved.

-Politics
+Early life

+Irina Sabine Alice Karamanos Adrian was born in Santiago on 29 October 1989.
+Her father, schoolteacher Jorge Karamanos Eleftheriu, was born in Chile to Greek parents from Kymi and was a leader of Santiago's Greek community in the 1980s.
+Her mother, German-to-Spanish translator Sabine Adrian Gierke, was born in Uruguay to German parents.
+As a result of her background, Karamanos is fluent in Spanish, Greek, German, and English.
+She earned a bachelor's degree in Anthropology and Education Sciences from Heidelberg University.

+Career

 Karamanos is an influential figure in her political party, Social Convergence, where she leads the Feminist Front.
+She was associated with the Autonomist Movement from 2016 until it was absorbed into Social Convergence in 2019.

-Initially, both she and Boric opposed the existence of the First Lady role, with Karamanos stating that it needed to be rethought to reflect the changing times and power dynamics.
-However, after reflecting on the decision for several weeks, Karamanos decided to take on the role and reform it.
+Karamanos dating politician Gabriel Boric in 2019, and became First Lady of Chile and Director of the Sociocultural Area of the Presidency when he started his presidential term on 11 March 2022.
+The couple initially opposed the existence of the First Lady role, with Karamanos stating that it needed to be rethought to reflect the changing times and power dynamics.
+However, she later decided to take on the role and reform it from within.
 She expressed her intention to focus on issues related to transgender rights and child migration.
-The decision to assume the role and preserve its existence was met with both support and pushback from various feminist groups in Chile.

-Boric and Karamanos announced the end of their relationship in November 2023.
+Her decision to assume the role and preserve its existence was met with both support and pushback from various feminist groups in Chile.
+Boric and Karamanos announced their split on 16 November 2023, ending her tenure as First Lady.

-Personal life

-Karamanos was born to schoolteacher Jorge Karamanos Eleftheriu, who was a Greek community leader in Santiago, Chile during the 1980s.
-Her mother, Sabine Adrian Gierke, is a German-to-Spanish translator born in Uruguay.
-Her paternal grandparents were born in Kymi, Greece and her maternal grandparents were born in Germany.
-She is fluent in Spanish, Greek, English and German.